 PROGRESS THROUGH PARTNERSHIPS

-We review the guidance provided by our partners at Sustainable Fisheries Partnership regarding the products that we sell.
+We also review the guidance provided by our partners at Sustainable Fisheries Partnership regarding the products that we sell.
 We start by: 1.
 Combining partner assessments of the fisheries with our own data to identify the species in most need of Fishery Improvement Project (FIP) activity or sourcing changes.
 2. Involving our suppliers in the FIP or directing them to source from a more acceptable fishery.
 They are expected to be proactive and work independently of our direction, while adhering to all laws and regulations.

 BE INVOLVED IN THE SOLUTION